I’ve learned not to trust the words, “I know a shortcut.”

 When we learn that the Scriptures are all about Jesus, we not only have an interpretive key to the Bible, we have an interpretive key to our lives.

 Because of the incarnation, Jesus has taken our flesh not just for a period of 33 years, but forever.
 When he died, he died physically.
 When he was raised, his body was raised, too.
-When he ascended, his body arose into the sky.
+Ascending, his physical body arose into the sky.
 And we’ve been told he will come back in the same way.
 We will see him, because he will still be clothed in our flesh.

 As the God-man, Jesus is the one Mediator between God and man.
 I picture him extending one hand to God in the perfect relationship of the Trinity, and extending the other hand to us, in the perfect record of his righteous life and atoning death.